alangs/pagela-macro/README.md

 The first field allows to select a page to which the labels should be added to.
 The second field allows to select one or multiple of the labels, that were configured during the macro setup.

 Upon submitting the form, the label(s) will be added to the specified page.
-In case there is an issue with the request, appropriate messages will issued to the user.
+In case there is an issue with the request, appropriate messages will be issued to the user.

 ## <a name="dev"></a>Development setup